-OVERVIEW OF THE LEGAL STRUCTURE OF THE ETFs
+OVERVIEW OF THE LEGAL STRUCTURE OF THE ETFS

 The ETFs are open-end mutual fund trusts established under the laws of Ontario.
 Each of the Enhanced ETFs is an "alternative mutual fund" as defined in NI 81-102.
 The manager, investment manager and trustee of the ETFs is Horizons ETFs Management (Canada) Inc. ("Horizons", the "Manager" or the "Trustee").
+As announced on March 6, 2024, effective May 1, 2024, Horizons ETFs Management (Canada) Inc. will change its name to Global X Investments Canada Inc.